mity/acutest/README.md

 To achieve that, the complete implementation resides in a single C header file, and its core depends only on few standard C library functions.

-ACUTest supports C as well as C++, and it can deal with unit tests which throw C++ exceptions.
+Acutest supports C as well as C++, and it can deal with unit tests which throw C++ exceptions.